 Return to top

-As of late 2016, no Israeli government has ever offered the Palestinians what they are entitled to under international law.
-Israel has never offered to withdraw completely from occupied Palestine, or to recognize the right of return of the Palestinian refugees of 1948 and 1967.
+As of late 2017, no Israeli government has ever offered the Palestinians what they are entitled to under international law.
+Israel has never offered to withdraw completely from the occupied Palestinian territories, or to recognize the right of return of the Palestinian refugees of 1948 and 1967.
 The "generous offer" made by Ehud Barak at Camp David in July 2000 apparently was not that generous: Shlomo Ben-Ami, Israel's Minister of Foreign Affairs in 2000-2001 and a key participant in both the Camp David negotiations (July 2000) and the follow-up Taba negotiations (January 2001), described it in 2006, saying "Camp David was not the missed opportunity for the Palestinians, and if I were a Palestinian I would have rejected Camp David as well."

 There are no official maps from Camp David and Taba, so that various claims have been made about what was offered.
 Barak's offer was made only orally, and included no written documents, maps, or explicit definitions.
 Aaron David Miller, who worked on Israel-Palestine negotiations for six Secretaries of State and was the State Department Deputy Special Middle East Envoy at Camp David, said in an interview in 2002, "There was not a formalized written proposal that covered the four core issues.
 There was no deal on the table.
 None of the issues were explained enough in detail to make an agreement ..."
 (Clayton Swisher, The Truth About Camp David, Nation Books, New York, 2004, p.
 352)